 It proved an inspired move, with the Farmhouse Ginger Beer becoming a favourite among other bars and pubs, then landing at 35 in the Hottest 100 Aussie Craft Beers of 2018.
 The beer’s popularity led the Welder's team down the path of canning the ginger beer and investing in a 10 hectolitre brewery and six 2,000 litre fermenters.

 And, with that, The Welder’s Dog became a brewery, with Phil as head brewer and with an Australian wheat ale, IPA and purple-pink-hued Pea Blossom Lemonade in the lineup.
-What's more, the team are on track to open a much anticipated tasting room at the brewery by the end of 2019.

 Like the Welder’s bars (a second opened in Tamworth in 2017), the region’s beer drinkers quickly embraced the brewery as their own.
 Even those who’d been rusted on to the big players could find something to love in the story of local mates bringing brewing to the town.